Book cover

 In the 1990s, network technologies, distributed systems, and databases became more prevalent, enabling the construction of distributed applications with three tiers.
 In this context, MVC could be used in the implementation of the presentation layer, which might, for example, be a Windows application.
 Thus, the application, as a whole, follows a three-tier architecture but uses MVC specifically in the user interface layer.

 At the beginning of the 2000s, as the Web became ubiquitous, user interfaces migrated to HTML and, subsequently, to HTML and JavaScript.
 The confusion between the terms MVC and three-tier architectures arose at this time, primarily due to the emergence of frameworks for implementing web systems that labeled themselves as MVC frameworks.
 Examples include Spring (for Java), Ruby on Rails, Django (for Python), and Laravel (for PHP).
-In reality, these frameworks adapt the MVC concepts for the Web.
-For example, they mandate the organization of a web application into three parts (see the next figure): View, composed of HTML pages; Controllers, which process a request and generate a new View as a response; and Model, which is the layer that persists the data in a database management system.
+In reality, these frameworks adapt MVC concepts for the Web.
+For example, they mandate the organization of a web application into three parts (see the following figure): View, composed of HTML pages; Controllers, which process a request and generate a new View as a response; and Model, which is the layer that persists the data in a database management system.

 Web MVC Architecture